 - A laboratory must demonstrate that it is able to perform that test in a clinically acceptable way.
 State and federal regulatory agencies monitor the laboratory and set standards that a laboratory must meet in order to be allowed to perform the test.
 Some of these standards are:

-- Laboratories must perform routine quality control tests, usually every day.
-Quality control tests usually include normal and abnormal samples to ensure the equipment, the technologist, and the reagents used in the test are performing to established standards.
+- Laboratories must perform routine quality control tests, usually every day, and in many cases, several times a day.
+Quality control tests usually include normal and abnormal samples to ensure that the equipment, the technologist, and the reagents used in the test are performing to established standards.

 - Laboratories must participate in proficiency testing programs in addition to quality control testing.
 For proficiency testing, an external agency sends "challenge" samples to be tested.
 The laboratory must report results back to the agency.
 The agency has already evaluated each of the challenge samples and knows the expected results.
+This evaluation also compares results to other participating laboratories, noting similarities or differences that may be attributed to the testing methodologies used.
 The laboratory must get the right result in order to be allowed to continue to test patient samples.
 If the lab repeatedly fails to get the right result, it is prohibited from continuing the performance of that test until it can demonstrate that it has corrected the problems that led to the unacceptable results.

 - Laboratories must demonstrate that they have written policies and procedures in place to specifically document how the sample is collected, transported, evaluated, and reported in an appropriate manner.